duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 - **Open Source & Community Driven** Accessible to anyone—from hobbyists to enterprise admins.
 The project is proudly distributed under the [GNU GPLv3 license](/LICENSE), fostering a transparent and collaborative security ecosystem.

-- **Professional Plan & Management Dashboard** Designed for SMBs and large enterprises, the **Professional Plan** extends protection to high-value targets such as **DMZs, critical assets, critical assets exposed and APIs**.
-This tier grants access to a dedicated **Management Dashboard**, allowing for granular control over list configurations and deployment strategies suited for complex environments.
-See [**official website**](https://duggytuxy.github.io).

 ## 🎯 Core Objectives & Impact

 - **Drastic Noise Reduction & Streamlined Response** By filtering out approximately **95% of malicious bot traffic**, we reduce overall log noise by up to **50%**.
 This significantly improves the signal-to-noise ratio, allowing **Cybersecurity Incident Responders (CIRs)** to focus on genuine anomalies and critical alerts rather than sifting through automated background noise.